Skip to main content

 What is the difference between node and core metrics?

-Why are overseer metrics missing?
+Why are overseer and replication metrics empty?

 What's Next?

 • Create Dashboards: Explore pre-built dashboards or build your own.
-See Create Your First Dashboard
+See Create Your First Dashboard.

-• Monitor More Components: Add monitoring for Elasticsearch, Redis, and other components
+• Monitor More Components: Add monitoring for Elasticsearch, Redis, and other components.

 Was this page helpful?